marcietolbert/Building-the-Ultimate-Cybersecurity-HomeLab/Labs/tcpdump-and-Wireshark.md

 Clear the screen.

 Now, let’s look at how to write tcpdump captures to a file.
-Run the following command. sudo tcpdump -i eth0 -w wakanda.pcap
+Run the following command: `sudo tcpdump -i eth0 -w firstcapture.pcap`

-This command instructs the shell to run a tcpdump capture with elevated privileges on the eth0 interface and to write the capture to a file named wakanda.pcap.
+This command instructs the shell to run a tcpdump capture with elevated privileges on the eth0 interface and write the capture to a file named firstcapture.pcap.

 To test this, pull up Terminal 2 or 3 and send a few more messages to the other terminal.

-Then, terminate the connection to the other terminal using Ctrl+C
+Then, terminate the connection to the other terminal using *Ctrl+C*.

-Close the third terminal, clear the screen on the second terminal, and then run the following command to ping the Meta machine: ping 10.0.0.11
+Close the third terminal, clear the screen on the second terminal, and then run the following command to ping the Meta machine: `ping 10.0.0.11`

-Now, let’s run the following command to help generate more network traffic for our capture: ' ftp 10.0.0.11'.
+Now, let’s run the following command to help generate more network traffic for our capture: `ftp 10.0.0.11`

-Log in to the Meta machine with the mfsadmin credentials
+Log in to the Meta machine with the mfsadmin credentials.

-Close the terminal window, then stop the TCPdump capture currently running in the first terminal using Ctrl+C.
+Close the terminal window, then stop the TCPdump capture currently running in the first terminal using *Ctrl+C*.

-Now, if we run the 'ls' command, we can see that we have a wakanda.pcap file in our current working directory.
+Now, if we run the `ls` command, we can see that we have a firstcapture.pcap file in our current working directory.

-To read the capture, run the following command: sudo tcpdump -r wakanda.pcap.
-Using the -r option allows us to read the pcap file.
+To read the capture, run the following command: `sudo tcpdump -r firstcapture.pcap` Using the -r option allows us to read the pcap file.

 You can also run the -XA options against the file to view both the hex and ASCII representations.